TheSlugInTub/Vault/Scripts/Procedural animation video.md

 I also made it so you can delete tiles within a box by holding down P and delete, and add them back with P and O.
 My fingers are completely cramped now, but that's just the cost of having an unfinished, poorly documented and poorly designed internal level editor.
 **DON'T WORRY I'M GONNA POLISH IT UP AND MAKE YOU ABLE TO USE IT** [Tilemap box removal]

+And then I made the tile texture into this weird red abomination, now you might be wondering 'What the hell is this?'
+But this is tile is actually going to be colored in by the game in real-time by a palette.
+A palette is a .png which stores the colors of how everything is going to look.
+I only have the sky box color, the plants color and the terrain colors at the moment, but I'm sure I will add more in the future.
+And I wrote a little document explaining how the level png's red channel is going to be used for the palette information.
+If the red channel is below 80, then we divide it by 5 and get the corresponding terrain color in the second row of the palette.
+And I spent WAY too long trying to get it to work.
+But it was just not working.
+I tried to use GLSL's texelFetch but it was just returning empty, [Broken palette rendering] and I looked upon stackoverflow, reddit, and god forbid... even the second page of google, yeah I was desperate.
+But after all this, I realized that the texture coordinates in texelFetch are REVERSED, this means that instead of 1,1 being at the top-left, it's at the bottom-left.
+But after fixing that up, it works now.
+[Fixed palette rendering!]
+And hey look at that, I can even adjust the colors

+And then I made rule tiles for the terrain.
+And if you don't know what rule tiles are, they are tiles that adjust their texture based on the tiles around them.
+I whipped up 13 tile textures for all the combinations I need.
+And made some logic to check every tile to see if there is a tile above, below, to the right, to the left or to the corners of the tile, ok..
+I know it's O(n2) but it's an internal tool ok?
+It doesn't need to be fast.
+So if there is a tile in any of the directions, set that direction in a directions array.
+And we do some logic to check what texture a tile should be for its directions.
+And testing it out...
+It doesn't work.
+Obviously, why would it.
+And I spent about a day or two wondering where in my life, did I go so wrong?
+[Broken as ever]
+And then I finally realized that I missed two lines of code in this function, of course I did.
+[Fixed logic tiles]

+And then I wanted to add tile colliders so I could actually interact with the world.
+The technique I'm going to use for this is that I loop over each pixel of the background image, and if the pixel's red channel is below or equal to 80, then the whole 16x16 tile was a collider.
+And I store a map of tile colliders in a 2d grid.
+I then merge these colliders, so there aren't just a million colliders for each tile.
+And I finally create entities and add colliders to them.
+But as you might expect by now, the code didn't work.
+And I spent yet another two days on the tile colliders trying to understand why the game was crashing...
+EACH...
+GODDAMN...
+TIME I tried to run the code.
+And it was a different error each time too.
+Something was going wrong with the image data I was looping over which was supposed to be the background sprite.
+But after using stb_image_write to inspect this data.
+IT WAS THE GODDAMN PALETTE TEXTURE AND NOT THE BACKGROUND SPRITE.
+And then finally it worked.
+[Fix broken tile colliders]

+But then I realized something, my custom physics engine is very unstable, and it would be a bad move to go forward with it, because it's not ever gonna be as good as Box2D.
+So I started integration on Box2D into the engine.
+So it took about two days to get the box2d integration working, and it's all in the physics_2d.h and physics_2d.cpp files of the engine.
+And also I spent about two hours wondering why it kept crashing, with, you guessed it, a different error each time.
+This time it turned out that I wasn't intitializing my pointers to null, so they got filled in random gibberish.
+Initialize your pointers kids, it'll save you 4 hours of debugging.
+[Working Box2D integration] And then I added box2d rigidbodies and colliders instead of sm2d and it worked well!
+I still need to use box2d for the player tho.
+[Working Box2D items and level colliders but not the player]

+Then I began to port all of the player sm2d code to Box2D, and for the longest time I wondered why it kept crashing when i added springs, but then I realized that I was making the springs before I even created the bodies (calling the start sys), which was very stupid.

+But one thing I was really starting to get annoyed at was the compilation speed, it took about a minute for every single goddamn change to compile.
+So I did what any sane person would do, I rewrote the whole project in C. I made all the basic utilities like a vector class, and I also tried adding cimgui to the project but I just couldn't get it to work with the project, so I made my own C bindings for ImGui, I also made C bindings for nlohmann::json library, since I couldn't find a good json library for C. The only thing I didn't write in C was the ECS.
+Since writing an ECS in C is the best way to waste a year of your life.